Air taxi startup Lilium expands production as prototype exceeds 100 km/h

 “What we’re seeing is how well the aircraft can cope with such a failure mode, which ultimately is the critical bit for certification,” chief commercial officer Remo Gerber told Reuters.
 “The whole system needs to be able to react smoothly if something goes wrong.”

-Lilium, which has so far raised $100 million in backing from investors led by Atomico, Tencent, LGT and Obvious Ventures, plans to run Lilium as an airline together with local operator-partners.
+Lilium, which has so far raised $100 million in backing from investors led by Atomico, Tencent 0700.HK, LGT and Obvious Ventures, plans to run Lilium as an airline together with local operator-partners.

 The cost of making the aircraft will work out at less than a tenth of the annual cost of running it, Gerber said, adding Lilium was in talks on launching in one or more markets.